 The official UK base rate is currently set at 0.75% (Feb 2019).
 A proactive conveyancing solicitor in Wokingham will complete the conveyancing process quickly and get you into your new rate.

-Our property solicitors are on the panel for all major lenders, so whether you are you are switching to a tracker with the NatWest or to a capped-rate mortgage with the Hinckley and Rugby Building Society, Quittance can help.
+Property solicitors on the panel for all major lenders - so whether you are you are switching to a tracker with the NatWest or to a capped-rate mortgage with the Hinckley and Rugby Building Society, Quittance can help.